amanankesh03/FCTFG/README.md

 ### Status :
-        1. Canonical Encoder : Done
+        1. Canonical Encoder : Done (approx. , need to figure out the layer and sizes)
-        2. Motion Encoder : Done
+        2. Motion Encoder : Done (approx. , need to figure out the layer and sizes)
         3. Temporal Fusion : Need to understand the concept behind it.
 (Number of layer)
-        4. Decoder : Done
+        4. Decoder : Done (approx. , need to figure out the layer and sizes)
-        5. Visual Encoder : Done
+        5. Visual Encoder : Done (approx. , need to figure out the layer and sizes)
         6. Audio Encoder : Need to understand the concept behind it.

 ### To Do next:
-        1. Audio Encoder - Reading paper referenced
+        1. Audio Encoder - Reading paper referenced (read Wav2Lip)
-        2. Temporal Fusion - Finding paper related to it
+        2. Temporal Fusion - Finding paper related to it (process)